Rendojack/HttpServer/README.md

 ![](https://github.com/Rendojack/HttpServer/blob/master/pic.png)

 ### How to use:
-- Choose root as www or whatever you wish
+- Set root as www or whatever you wish
 - Type in a server port
 - Start server
 - Open-up a browser